I’ll pay you ten dollars to mow my lawn. I’ll pay you $500,000 to build me a house.

 Time and material contracts require logging of everything happening on the work site, most importantly the hours being worked and materials being used.
 Paying close attention to those details will help the contractor and buyer come up with the most accurate estimate of the final total cost.

 Contractors will use time and materials contracts because it simplifies the negotiation process and it’s easy to adjust if the requirements of the project change.
-A downside to this is that tracking time and materials is tedious work.
+A downside to this is that tracking time and managing materials is tedious work.

 Unit price contract